Everything You Ever Wanted To Know About Bass Tuners

 But which set of tuning machines should you choose, and why?
 Well, it’s time to find out as I guide you through everything you ever wanted to know about bass tuners.
 Let’s start with the very basics…

-What are Detuners?
+What Are Detuners?

 Some tuners also include a detuner function which is a small lever that will instantly drop or raise one of the strings to a preset pitch, such as from E down to D. These are a superb option for bassists performing live who use standard and dropped tunings.

-Features of Bass Tuners
+Features and Types of Bass Tuners

 Let’s now take a look at the most common features of different styles of tuners, starting with…